-Scope note: This property identifies the E24 Physical Human-Made Thing that came into existence as a result of an E12 Production.
+Scope note: This property identifies the instance of E24 Physical Human-Made Thing that came into existence as a result of the instance of E12 Production.

 The identity of an instance of E24 Physical Human-Made Thing is not defined by its matter, but by its existence as a subject of documentation.
 An E12 Production can result in the creation of multiple instances of E24 Physical Human-Made Thing.